iterative/dvc/README.md

 [Data Version Control](https://dataversioncontrol.com) or DVC is an open source tool which is designed to help data scientists keep track of their ML processes and file dependencies in the simple form of git-like commands: `dvc run python train_model.py data/train_matrix.p data/model.p`.
 Your existing ML processes can be easily transformed into reproducible DVC pipelines regardless of which programming language or tool was used.

+# Tutorial

-This DVC introduction walks you through an iterative process of building a machine learning model with DVC using [stackoverflow posts dataset](https://archive.org/details/stackexchange).
+This DVC tutorial walks you through an iterative process of building a machine learning model with DVC using [stackoverflow posts dataset](https://archive.org/details/stackexchange).

 First, you should initialize a Git repository and download a modeling source code that we will be using to show DVC in action: